 Termination for occupational disease

-In such a case, however, the employer is obliged to provide the employee with a severance payment equal to 12 times the average salary.
+In such a case, however, the employer is obliged to provide the employee with a severance payment equal to twelve times the average salary.
 The same obligation applies to the employer if the employment relationship is terminated by agreement for the same reasons.

 What if I only feel threatened by occupational disease?